ARTICLES

 Indoor Plants

 It can be hard to balance the love for plants and dogs, and although you might want to get your house looking green and full of plants, some are off-limits for dogs.
-While most dogs instinctively know to avoid plants that are poisonous to them, which is a miracle in itself, it is still good to be on the safe side of things.
+While most dogs instinctively know to avoid poisonous plants, which is a miracle in itself, it is still good to be on the safe side of things.

-Having plants can bring tremendous benefits.
+Having plants around brings tremendous benefits and it is no myth.
 They are perfect for aesthetics but also enhance your well-being.
 By purifying the air, absorbing moisture, or just for your general feeling, plants in your home bring positivity and relaxation.
+Although they are a beautiful addition all day, every day, and everywhere, you might want to watch out for these ten if you have dogs.

 1. Aloe Vera